Trending

 Facebook Dating's Free Model Threatens Match and Bumble's Core Revenue

-• Meta generated $134.9 billion in 2024 revenue, allowing Facebook Dating to operate indefinitely without profit pressure
+• Meta generated 134.9 billion US dollars in 2024 revenue, giving Facebook Dating the financial ability to operate without subscription profit pressures.

 Meta's free dating product has quietly amassed 21.5 million daily active users across 52 countries, and the numbers coming out of its US operation suggest the industry's paid subscription model may be facing its most serious threat yet.
 According to data shared with TechCrunch, Facebook Dating's user base amongst 18-29 year olds in the United States grew 24% year-on-year, a growth rate that puts it firmly in the conversation as a viable alternative to Match Group and Bumble properties.
 The timing couldn't be worse for the incumbents.